weaveworks/policy-agent/docs/getting-started.md

   </details>

-Check installation status using the below commands, you should expect to see the success of HelmRelease installation and the pod of the agent running
+Check installation status using the below commands, you should expect to see the success of HelmRelease installation and the pod of the agent running.

 ```bash
 flux get helmrelease -A